Refinements of the Eigenstate Thermalization Hypothesis under Local Rotational Invariance via Free Probability

 Based on which indices are repeated, we can have: \begin{itemize}[leftmargin=1.2em, itemsep=0.6em, topsep=0.6em] \item \emph{Simple loops}, if they are all different.
 These are defined by the $n-$blocks partitions; \item \emph{Cacti}, if there are repeated indices and the associated partition is non-crossing; \item \emph{Non-cacti}, if there are repeated indices and the associated partition is crossing.
 For instance, this is the case for $A_{ij}A_{ji}A_{ij}A_{ji}$ with partition $(13)(24)$.
 We will exclude non-cacti diagrams from our discussion\footnote{Those products of matrix elements are usually excluded by ETH discussions, because they give a negligible contribution in the calculation of thermal correlation functions (see Eq.~\eqref{ther_corr_fun}), for entropic reasons.
 This also explains why free probability, rather than classical probability theory, is relevant for quantum dynamics.}. \end{itemize} Each ETH-cycle is associated with a diagram that can be identified with the one of the partition so defined \cite{pappalardi2022eigenstate}.
 For instance, some examples for $n=4$ are

 In this diagrammatic representation, we highlight the original partition of the indices in blue and its dual non-crossing partition (when it exists) in red.
-In fact to write the closed formula for leading and subleading contributions, it is convenient to classify the diagrams in terms of the Kreweras complement of the partition introduced before, which we denote generically by\footnote{Thanks to the self-duality of $NC(n)$, one can call $\pi$ either of the two partitions.
-We make the choice of $\pi$ for this second one.} $\pi$.
+In fact to write the closed formula for leading and subleading contributions, it is convenient to classify the diagrams in terms of the Kreweras complement of the partition introduced before, which we denote generically by $\pi$.
 While the partition introduced previously ensured that indices labelled by numbers in the same block were equal, for $\pi$ this is not the case; it is more convenient to interpret it as a permutation.